VirtualPlanetaryLaboratory/bigplanet/docs/Script.rst

 Scripting
 =========

-Iporting ``bigplanet`` as a module in a Python script enables the extraction and reformatting of the data from bigplanet archives and files.
+Importing ``bigplanet`` as a module in a Python script enables the extraction and reformatting of the data from bigplanet archives and files.
 In this page we describe how to use it for plotting and other analyses.
 To access the functionality described herein, enter this line in your script: